parsaeisa/Notes/DevOps/kubernetes.md

 It is used to identify the set of Pods that the Service should target.

 Selector works with labels.
 If a selector has a set of labels A, it **selects** pods with A labels.

+### Labels

+Labels are assigned to each object in k8s for querying purposes.
+With labels we can select objects with desired properties.

 ### Other components of service